johnexzy/johnexzy/README.md

 This is an exploration zone, somethings are broken or half baked.

 ## Me in tech
-Focused on optimizing web performance, utilizing effective component design patterns, prioritizing accessibility (a11y), and implementing server-side rendering (SSR) and static-site generation (SSG) strategies.
+Focused on optimizing web performance, utilizing effective component design patterns, and implementing server-side rendering (SSR) and static-site generation (SSG) strategies.
 Experienced in developing highly reusable and Typescript-driven component libraries.

-## Interest
+## Interest includes but not limited to
+- module federation & micro frontends,
+- jamstack and state machines,
-module federation, micro frontends, Jamstack, state machines, test-driven development (TDD), system designs and web animations.
+- test-driven development (TDD),
+- system designs,
+- web animations,
+- loggers, monitors and toolingd,
+- improving client side developer experience.

 ## Core : Node + TS, Vuejs, ReactJs, and PHP (anyother thing to get it SHIPPED)